Tuturr-C/Tuturr-C/README.md

 🚀 I’m proactive and highly engaged, always striving to create innovative solutions that deliver positive impact and improve processes.

-💻 My passions include listen musics, play guitar, games, sports and swimming .
+💻 My passions include listen musics, play guitar, games, sports and swimming.

 🎓 I’m constantly seeking new knowledge and sharpening my skills to stay ahead in technology and innovation.